adiant/android-sdk-example/README.md

 </manifest>
 ```

-In your activity, instantiate the **InterstitialAd** class.
+In your activity, instantiate the **InterstitialAd** class, and give it your ad unit ID.
 Load an ad in the background, and show the add when the user proceeds forward in your app.

 ```java
 private InterstitialAd interstitial;